koutraki/koutraki.github.io/_teaching/2018-spring-teaching-2.md

 date: 2018-04-16
 location: "Potsdam, Germany"
 ---
 This is an online lecture we offered together with Prof. Dr. Harald Sack, for the OpenHPI platform.
+Link to the online MOOC lecture can be find [here](https://open.hpi.de/courses/semanticweb2017).
 The key topics of the lecture are:
 * Natural Language Processing
 * Linked Data Engineering
 * Machine Learning basics

-Link to the online MOOC lecture can be find [here](https://open.hpi.de/courses/semanticweb2017)

 Details